-Section 2228.
-Tuition from Public Funds
+Section 2228.5 Tuition from Public Funds-

-2228.1.
-Tuition for Approved Schools in Vermont
+22285.1.
+Tuition for Approved Independent Schools in Vermont-

-Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Section 2223 (Requirements to Operate an Approved Independent School or Approved Independent School Ineligible to Receive Public Tuition) and Section 2224 (Application and Reapplication for Approval; Approval Process), as well as Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
-Tuition shall not be paid if a school's approval status has been suspended unless and until its approval status has been restored.
+Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in Section 2223 (Requirements to Operate an Approved Independent School or Approved Independent School Ineligible to Receive Public Tuition) and Section 2224 (Application and Reapplication for Approval; Approval Process)-SBE Rule 2226 (Application), SBE Rule 2227 (Approval), as well as and SBE RuleSection 2229 (Approval to Receive Public Tuition, Special Education Tuition).
 Notwithstanding this prohibition, tuition may be paid from public funds in cases where:

-- (a) There is an order from a court or from a due process hearing pursuant to Subsection 2365.1.6 (Due Process Complaint Procedures) requiring such payment; or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to Subsection 2230.1 (Exceptional Circumstances Approval Process).
+(a) There is an order from a court or from a due process hearing pursuant to SBE RuleSubsection 2365.1.6 (Due Process Complaint Procedures)-requiring such payment; or

-2228.2.
+(b) The Secretary has approved an exception for a placement in an independent school pursuant to SBE RuleSubsection 2230.1 (Exceptional Circumstances - Approval Process). -

+22285.2.
 Tuition for Out-of-State Schools

-Tuition to be paid to an independent school located out of state shall be made in accordance with 16 V.S.A. §
+Tuition to be paid to an independent school located out of in another state shall be made in accordance with 16 V.S.A. § 828.